Athithyaa/ComputerVision/project/README.md

 |F<sub>0</sub> + Normalization of histogram  | ~41.2%    |
 |Bag of visual words using SURF + Normalization | ~56.3% |

-2. Technique: Convolutional neural networks(CNN) can be used to recognize the scene.
+* **CNN**: Convolutional neural networks(CNN) can be used to recognize the scene.
 Not much support is available in scikit learn for deep learning or CNN.
 We can use tensorflow or TF-flow, a abstraction lirbary on top of tensorflow.